targetteal/o2-pt/game-book.md

 The goal of the review mode is to give transparency about the circle's work.
 That is usually accomplished by reviewing metrics, recurring actions, and projects.

-It's up to the Facilitator to decide how specifically the review mode is conducted, except if a patch determines otherwise.
+It's up to the Facilitator to decide how specifically the review mode is conducted, except if a restriction determines otherwise.

 Detailed suggestions can be found in the pattern book.